Panjiri (Panjeeri)

 Add some more powdered sugar if you like the panjiri sweeter.

-Panjiri is ready.
-Store it in a clean and dry container for up to a month.
+Your panjiri is now ready.
+Store at room temperature in a clean and dry airtight container for up to a month.

 Frequently Asked Questions

-Yes, you can use gluten-free flour like rice flour or besan (chickpea flour) to make a gluten-free version.
+Yes, you can use gluten-free flour like rice flour or besan (chickpea flour) to make a gluten-free version of panjiri.

 Serving Suggestions

-Panjiri is usually served as a dry snack in small portions.
-It can be served in small bowls or plates and enjoyed on its own.
+Panjiri is usually served in small portions as a dry snack.
+It can be served in small bowls or plates and enjoyed independently.

 It can be enjoyed with a glass of warm milk.
 It softens the texture of Panjiri and provides a comforting combination.

-Another way to enjoy it is by adding a spoonful or two on top of a bowl of yogurt.
+Another way to enjoy it is by adding a spoonful or two to a bowl of yogurt.
 It adds a sweet and nutty flavor to the creamy yogurt.

-For a delightful twist, sprinkle some on top of a scoop of vanilla ice cream.
-The combination of the sweet, powdery Panjiri and cold, creamy ice cream is a unique treat.
+Sprinkle some over a scoop of vanilla ice cream for a delightful twist.
+Combining the sweet, powdery Panjiri and cold, creamy ice cream is a unique treat.

-Create layers of Panjiri, yogurt, and fresh fruits in a glass or jar to make a delicious and healthy parfait.
-Repeat the layers to your liking and top it off with a drizzle of honey
+To make a delicious parfait, layer Panjiri, yogurt, and fresh fruits in a glass or jar.
+Repeat the layers to your liking and top it off with a drizzle of honey.

 You Might Also Like